FauthD/CatFlap_HA/README.md

 You can find a few more pictures of the PCB in assets/pictures.

 # Status
-Going to be used by my girls.
+Finished, installed and used by my girls.

 # Finding the right connections
 I analyzed the PCB to get the connections for the mod.